soumyadipdas37/finescoop.github.io/source/_posts/hundreds_of_travellers_descend_on_village_for_annual_horse_fair.md

 Impressive duck flies 60mph on the motorway with traffic

+Hordes of Trump fans drive into Portland and face off with BLM

 Hundreds of travellers crowded to Wollaston, Northamptonshire, for the annual horse fair despite coronavirus fears